latentflip/latentflip.github.com/about/index.markdown

 I am the CTO and co-founder of [Float](http://floatapp.com), a web-app that helps small business owners understand, monitor and forecast their cash-flow.

-I live in “sunny” Edinburgh with my wonderful fiancé.
+I live in “sunny” Edinburgh with my wonderful wife, [@hilcsr](http://twitter.com/hilcsr).

 You can get find me on [twitter](http://twitter.com/philip_roberts), [github](http://github.com/latentflip), or email <phil at latentflip dot com>.